ichristi231/pulsar-accretion-disk-interactions/tables/README.md

 # Tables

-This directory contains tables need to compare the non-thermal emission with that os Sgr A* observations.
+This directory contains tables needed to compare the non-thermal emission from pulsar-disk interactions with that of Sgr A* observations.
 Currently, this directory contains the log10 values of:

 i) the photon frequency (in Hz) of observations